top of page

 Play Video

-Requiem For The Toothfish
+Requiem for the Toothfish

 Global fisheries are in collapse.
 Even the Patagonian toothfish, still a mystery to science, is already headed for extinction, its tale a microcosm of the problem.
+Researched, written and presented by Wilson da Silva, produced by Andrew Holland.
+Broadcast on Quantum, ABC TV 20 May 1999.

 Play Video